LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_3/DCAF_Hands_On_3.md

 ### Part B: Dynamic Module Runtime
 1. Modify the **init.vi**.

-  a.
-Create a new typedef called **Line Mappings.ctl**.
+  1.1 Create a new typedef called **Line Mappings.ctl**.
 Use this typedef to store in a cluster the mappings (indexes) for all our channels in the bus for a given line.
 In this case we don’t need to store the datatype for each of the elements since it will always be the same.

 |![Line Mappings Location.jpg](Pictures/LineMappingsLocation.jpg)|